 In History lessons at The Hall, boys are encouraged to explore bodies of knowledge about the past produced by historians, as well as investigating artefacts and writings from the past.
 Our goal is to stimulate the boys’ curiosity and to help them develop their knowledge and understanding of people who have lived before us, their behaviours and habitats.

-From the early years we aim to develop a sense of interest and enthusiasm in history, through supporting boys’ developing knowledge and understanding of the world through ‘topic’ work in Reception to Year 3; through informal approaches such as role play, art and craft, project work, visiting workshops and excursions and discussion, the basic historical disciplines such as working with sources and forming opinions is developed.
+From the early years we aim to develop a sense of interest and enthusiasm in history, through supporting boys’ developing knowledge and understanding of the world through ‘topic’ work in Reception to Year 3, through informal approaches such as role play, art and craft, project work, visiting workshops and excursions and discussion.
+The basic historical disciplines such as working with sources and forming opinions is also developed.
 In the Junior School specific historical topics covered in recent years include the Greeks, Victorians, Knights and Castles, Dinosaurs, the beginning of the solar system, and some art history.

 Over time, in the Middle and Senior Schools, through varied learning activities such as debates, problem solving and independent research study, boys are supported in developing the increasingly intellectual skills required for historical investigation.
-In Year 4 Roman Britain, Vikings, Anglo Saxons and ‘What is History?’ are the areas covered and from Years 5 to 8, the history of Britain from 1066-1666 is explored.
-The skills of observation, information selection, interpretation and synthesis are developed through access to books, film, ICT, art, drama and trips.
+In Year 4 Roman Britain, Vikings, Anglo Saxons and ‘What is History?’ are the areas covered.
+From Years 5 to 8, the history of Britain from 1066-1666 is explored, asking some big questions along the way, such as whether Richard the Lionheart really deserves to have his statue outside the Houses of Parliament.
+Furthermore, the skills of observation, information selection, interpretation, synthesis and evaluation are developed through access to books, film, ICT, art, drama and trips.